← Back to projects

 Data Models

-SessionView.swift defines the core models:
+SessionView.swift defines the core models that mirror the backend response structure:

 struct AssistantResponse: Codable {